 The Office of the Gaming Inspector General ["GIG"], s established by the Upstate New York Gaming and Economic Development Act, has the duty to receive and investigate complaints from any source concerning allegations of corruption, fraud, criminal activity, conflicts of interest or abuse in the Gaming Commission.
 Collectively, the four offices are known as the Offices of the Inspector General [“OIG”].

-OIG seeks a Deputy Chief Investigator for its Upstate Regional Office, based in Albany, New York.
-The Deputy Chief Investigator is responsible for assisting the Upstate Chief Investigator in supervising and managing the investigative staff in carrying out OIG’s mission to uncover fraud and abuse in New York State agencies and entities which fall under the jurisdiction of NYSIG, OWIG,WCFIG and GIG.
-The responsibilities of the Deputy Chief Investigator include planning, coordinating and monitoring investigations; reviewing and assigning complaints; directing case reviews; managing a caseload; conducting interviews and preparing written reports; and serving as a liaison with other law enforcement agencies.
+OIG seeks a Deputy Chief Investigator for the Downstate Region which encompasses the mid-Hudson Valley, Westchester, New York City and Long Island..
+The Deputy Chief Investigator is responsible for assisting the Chief Investigator in supervising and managing the investigative staff in carrying out OIG’s mission to uncover fraud and abuse in New York State agencies and entities l under the jurisdiction of NYSIG, OWIG,WCFIG and GIG.
+The responsibilities of the Deputy Chief Investigator include planning, coordinating, and supervising investigations; managing staff workflow and workload; reviewing and assigning complaints; directing case reviews; overseeing agency resources, including fleet vehicles; and serving as a liaison with other law enforcement agencies.
+The Deputy Chief Investigator will also maintain a personal caseload, including conducting interviews, analyzing evidence, and preparing written reports.
 Frequent instate travel is required as well as willingness and availability to work unscheduled hours as necessary.
 This position operates on adherence to strict confidentiality.